d13r/laravel-breadcrumbs/docs/contributing.rst

 .. warning::

     Not all markup is supported by GitHub -- e.g. ``:ref:`` and ``:doc:`` -- so the preview may not be exactly what appears in the online documentation.
-Don't let that put you off making changes, but if you're making substantial changes it would be better to clone the repository and :ref:`test it offline <documentation-build>` first.

-For more comprehensive documentation changes you may prefer to install Sphinx and build the docs locally.
+For more comprehensive documentation changes you may be better installing Sphinx so you can test the docs locally:

 ----------------------------------------